Corporate Responsibility

 Anti-Bribery & Corruption

 It is the policy of ETL to conduct all of its business honestly and ethically.
 The Company takes a zero-tolerance approach to bribery and corruption in whatever form it may be encountered.
+ETL’s Anti-Bribery & Corruption Policy applies to anyone associated with ETL; including all employees, volunteers, interns, consultants, contractors, agents, business or joint venture partners and sponsors.

 Anti-Competitive Practices

 ETL does not tolerate any anti-competitive behaviour or actions that could result in a breach of competition law, whether legal, ethical, or moral.
 All staff and third parties acting on behalf of ETL must comply with the company’s Anti-Competitive Practices Policy.
+This outlines obligations and conduct required when dealing with competitors, customers and relating to a dominant market share.

 Social